Kotlin/kotlinx-io/ReadMe.md

 ## ObjectPool

 `ObjectPool` is a general purpose lock-free concurrent-safe object pool.
 It is leak-safe: all object that hasn't been recycled but collected by GC do not cause any issues with a pool but only allocation penalty.
-Note that it doens't mean that leaking object will not cause any issues at all as lost objects could hold some native or external resources.
+Note that it doesn't mean that leaking object will not cause any issues at all as lost objects could hold some native or external resources.
 The only guarantee is that `ObjectPool` is not going to break if there are lost objects.

 ```kotlin
 val ExampleIntArrayPool = object : DefaultPool<IntArray>(ARRAY_POOL_SIZE) {